 Date Activity October 1 Deadline for each announced presidential candidate to submit a statement specifying steps the candidate will take to encourage full participation in the delegate selection process.
 (Individuals who announce their candidacy after this date must provide this full participation statement to the State Party not later than 30 days after their announcement.)
 October 1 The Delegate Selection Plan, including the Affirmative Action Plan and Outreach and Inclusion Program, with attachments will be distributed to delegate districts.
 November 1 Educational program meetings will begin around the state to ensure interested Democrats understand the process of running to become a delegate and ensure that Democratic voters understand the rules and timelines and their impact on voter participation.
 December 5 Democratic Party of Wisconsin Presidential Ballot Committee is appointed.
 December 10 The State Chair of the Democratic Party of Wisconsin must submit in writing to the Wisconsin Election Commission the Party's desire to be on the Presidential Primary ballot.
 2020 January 7 Democratic Party of Wisconsin Presidential Ballot Committee certifies names on ballot with Wisconsin Elections Commission.
 January 7 Presidential candidates not certified by the Democratic Party of Wisconsin Presidential Ballot Committee begin circulation of EL 174, available from the Wisconsin Election Commission.
 January 28 Presidential candidate deadline for filing Form EL 174 with Wisconsin Election Commission.
 February 3 Presidential candidate deadline for certifying the name(s) of their authorized representative(s) to the State Party.
 February 10 Delegate and alternate candidates may obtain the statement of candidacy and pledge of support forms and filing instructions from Wisconsin Democratic Party Headquarters, in person, by mail, or from State Party's web site at www.wisdems.org February 20 Absentee Vote begins for Spring Election/Presidential Primary.
 Early vote depends on municipality.
-March 6 DNC confirms names of automatic delegates March 13 County Chairs will submit to the State Party the exact location of the 1st tier caucus by 5:00 PM CST.
+March 6 DNC confirms names of automatic delegates March 13 County Chairs will submit to the State Party the exact location of the 1 st tier caucus by 5:00 PM CST.
 March 27 Congressional District Chairs submit exact location for 2 nd tier caucus by 5:00 PM CST.
-April 7 Presidential Preference Primary April 17 District-level delegate and alternate deadline for filing the statement of candidacy and pledge of support forms with State Party.
+April 7 Presidential Preference Primary April 17 Deadline to register to participate in the virtual county caucus.
+Registration required by 5:00 PM CST.
+April 17 District-level delegate and alternate deadline for filing the statement of candidacy and pledge of support forms with State Party.
 April 17 Deadline to submit application to be considered for a temporary standing committee member position.
 Due to State Party by 5:00 PM CST.
+April 20 State Party notifies by email all registered county caucus participants whether they automatically advance to 2 nd Tier CD Caucuses or if they will be required to participate in a virtual caucus and vote electronically.
+April 20 State Party posts list of virtual county caucuses and the dates they are to be held on its website, including a public link to observe.
 April 20 State Party provides list of district-level delegate and alternate candidates to the respective Presidential candidates.
 April 21 Wisconsin Election Commission receives county board of canvass results; pre-slated district-level delegates and alternates are allocated according to presidential preference.
-April 26 First tier (county level) caucuses convenes and holds registration between 1:00 PM to 2:00 PM CST to elect delegates to 2 nd tier (CD level) caucus.
+April 26 Some first tier (county level) caucuses convene to elect delegates to 2 nd tier (CD level) caucus.
+Sign-in held between 1:30 PM to 2:00 PM.
+Additional (county level) caucuses to be held on May 3 rd and May 10 th , 2020.
 April 27 Presidential candidates provide list of approved district-level delegate and alternate candidates to State Party.
-April 30 State Party Chair certifies to the Rules and Bylaws Co-Chairs that best efforts have been made by presidential candidates to reach Affirmative Action goals in their approved list of district-level delegate and alternate candidates, within three business days of receiving the lists and no later than April 30, 2020.
-May 3 Temporary standing committee members selected at a meeting of the Democratic Party of Wisconsin's Administrative committee at a meeting at 1:00 PM CST.
-May 17 2 nd tier (CD level) caucuses convenes to elect district-level delegates with registration being between 1:00 PM and 2:00 PM CST